tmpim/casket-docs/docs/cli.md

 #### -agree

 Indicates that you have read and agree to the Let's Encrypt Subscriber Agreement.
-If this flag is not specified, it is possible that Caddy will prompt you to agree to terms during runtime.
+If this flag is not specified, it is possible that Casket will prompt you to agree to terms during runtime.
 Thus, this flag is recommended in automated environments.

 #### -ca